TrackingLaboratory/tracklab/README.md

 ## Framework overview
 ### Hydra Configuration
-TODO Describe TrackLab + Hydra configuration system
+TODO: Describe TrackLab + Hydra configuration system.

-### Architecture Overview
+### Architecture
 Here is an overview of the important TrackLab classes:
 - **[TrackingDataset](tracklab/datastruct/tracking_dataset.py)**: Abstract class to be instantiated when adding a new dataset.
 The `TrackingDataset` contains one `TrackingSet` for each split of the dataset (train, val, test, etc).
   - Example: [SoccerNetMOT](tracklab/wrappers/dataset/soccernet/soccernet_mot.py).
 The [SoccerNet Tracking](https://github.com/SoccerNet/sn-tracking) dataset.